dmerejkowsky/blog/content/post/2017-01-21-is-tdd-worth-it.md

 This was new to me, because it was the first time I was working with a language with such a short compilation time.

+##### Creating the loop

 I found myself forgetting to type `go build` before restarting the server, so I wrote this short script:

 ```python
 #dev.py